gvwilson/thirdbit/src/fiction/iffy/index.md

 and Aunt Naggie wasn't going to knock on her door and tell her there was tea.

-Iffy's back was aching by the time Ignacio pulled over and passed her a couple of cold samosas and a bottle of water.
+Iffy's back was aching by the time Edson pulled over and passed her a couple of cold samosas and a bottle of water.
 They sat in the cab and ate their meager meals.
 "This have any o' th' medicine you been puttin' in th' curry?"
 Iffy asked around a mouthful of pastry, potatoes, and mushrooms.

-Ignacio nodded.
+Edson nodded.

 "An' did you really know my olders?"